maxadamo/tiny_nas/README.md

 ## Limitations

 It is untested on Ubuntu/Debian.
-Perhaps the configuration files should be places on a different location (please inform me if this is the case).
+Perhaps the configuration files should be places on a different location (please let me know if this is the case).

 ## Development